42-AI/Template_Lab/.github/ISSUE_TEMPLATE/42AI_issue.md

 ---
-name: Bug Issue Template
+name: 🐞 Bug report
-about: Create a report to help us improve
+about: If you have found a problem 🕵️
-title: ''
+title: 'fix (subject): description'
 labels: fixme
 assignees: ''
 ---